bwarren2/django-basic-blog/README.md

 Run `python manage.py migrate` to create the blog models.

-Add the settings vars for RSS fields: BLOG_TITLE and BLOG_DESCRIPTION.
+Add the settings vars for RSS fields:

+    BLOG_TITLE
+    BLOG_DESCRIPTION

+and the override the default entries/page and RSS pagination if you want

+    BLOG_ENTRIES_PER_PAGE  // Default 20
+    BLOG_ENTRIES_PER_RSS  // Default 5

 Start the development server and visit http://127.0.0.1:8000/admin/ to create an entry (you'll need the Admin app enabled).